 Court Order Restorations Service

 Companies or LLPs have to apply for a court order restoration if they were dissolved voluntarily.
 That is to say; they submitted a DS01 or LL DS01 or they went into voluntary liquidation.
 Court Order restorations are more expensive and take longer than administrative restorations because they involve the Courts.
 Most of the enquiries we receive are made by company owners who have dissolved a company using form DS01 and overlooked assets that are owned by the company.
 These assets are usually, bank accounts in credit, leases, titles to land, tax refunds, insurance claims, domain names, websites and intellectual property.
 Once a company is dissolved, any assets it holds become ownerless (Bona Vacantia) and the property of the Crown.
 Restoration is required to reclaim assets that have become bona vacantia.
-Our service is restricted to dealing with non-contentious cases.
-If a restoration is likely to be challenged, you are advised to appoint a solicitor.
+Our fixed price service is restricted to dealing with non-contentious cases.
 For a company to be eligible for restoration, it must have been dissolved within the last 6 years.
 An exception arises where the applicant seeking to restore the company is pursuing a personal injury claim against the company.

 The following interested parties can apply for a Court Order:

 - Former directors, shareholders, guarantors, trustee of the employee’s pension fund and the company’s liquidator.